N-PCs/CCRM/README.md

 3. Create a new Java project
 4. Configure build path to use the installed JDK
 5. Create packages and classes as per the project structure
+6. Your project is ready to be run and executed!

 ## How to Run